 - Ad networks – Google Adwords and other services will add advertising links to your site and you’ll be paid a fee every time someone clicks on them

-- Sponsored posts – companies will pay you to write about their products and services.
+- Sponsored posts – companies (such as Paved) will pay you to write about their products and services.

 Running a blog can be a lot of hard work but it can also be fun, rewarding, and may even make you some cash.